Convergence in Models with Bounded Expected Relative Hazard Rates: Introduction

 {}

-\textbf{Related literature.} Our convergence results for sequences that change arbitrarily slow over time are related to findings in the literature of learning in games.
-In particular, it is well known that in learning models where the probabilities of choosing each action are based on assessments of their performance, linear slowing down in assessments' adjustment yields long-run behavior that corresponds to continuous-time deterministic dynamics (see, e.g., Ch.~4 and 5 in \citet{FudenbergLevine}).
-It is also known that continuous time limits describe behavior of discrete time models over a finite number of periods (see, e.g., \citet{BorgersSarin1997}).
-Yet, this literature offers no results about the probability of achieving optimality for models such as those in \citet{Borgersetal2004}, or \citet{Schlag1998}, despite their robust submartingality with arbitrary payoff distributions.
-Our results provide a unifying approach for analyzing this issue and filling this gap.

-\Citet{LT1976} analyze a learning automaton that repeatedly chooses between two actions where only two possible outcomes, failure or success, are possible.
-They show that a learning automaton that satisfies a slightly stronger version of our BERHR condition converges with high probability to choose the action that is more likely to yield success, provided that changes in the probability of choosing each action are small.
-Several authors use the results of \Citet{LT1976} in the learning automata literature (see, e.g., \Citet{Torkestani}). \Citet{OyarzunSarin2006} adapt the techniques in \Citet{LT1976} to provide convergence of a class of learning models to risk averse choice.
-Their configuration space corresponds to a vector of probabilities of choosing each action.
-These probabilities are a function of a ``state of learning'' that follows a first-order Markov process.
-The settings in these papers are less general than ours, and their results are implied by our Theorem~\ref{lowerbound}.
-None of these papers has a counterpart to our almost-sure convergence results, Theorem~\ref{T_RE_Theory} and Corollary~\ref{C as}, as the models they analyze fail to satisfy our arbitrary slowing-down conditions.
+\textbf{Related literature.} \Citet{Norman1968b} formally analyzes a two-armed bandit algorithm to study the asymptotic properties of reinforcement learning models considered by experimental psychologists (see, e.g., \Citet{weinstock1965probability}) who study learning when success or failure are the only possible outcomes.
+In this pioneering work, he shows that certain learning models converge with high probability to choose the action that is more likely to yield success, provided that changes in the probability of choosing each action are small.
+Computer scientists (see, e.g., \Citet{ShapiroNarendra1969}, \citet{NarendraThathachar1974}, \Citet{LT1976}, and \Citet{Torkestani}), provide similar results in the context of learning automata. \Citet{OyarzunSarin2006} adapt these techniques to prove convergence of a class of learning models to risk averse choice.
+The settings in these papers are more restrictive than in this work, and their convergence results are implied by Theorem~\ref{lowerbound} below.
+None of these papers has a counterpart to the almost-sure convergence results in Theorem~\ref{T_RE_Theory} and Corollary~\ref{C as} below, as the models they analyze fail to satisfy our conditions on shrinking step-size over time.